Table of Contents

 Governing Deity of Tecpatl

-The day Tecpatl is ruled by Chalchihuihtotolin, also known as the ‘Jewelled Fowl’.
+The day Tecpatl is ruled by Chalchiuhtotolin, also known as the ‘Jewelled Fowl’.
 He was the Mesoamerican god of plague and disease and the provider of Tecpatl’s life energy.
-Chalchihuihtotolin was regarded as a symbol of powerful sorcery and had the power to tempt humans into destroying themselves.
+Chalchiuhtotolin was regarded as a symbol of powerful sorcery and had the power to tempt humans into destroying themselves.